-Is it still worth it to return and live in New York, especially if you are Asian?
+Is it still worth returning and living in New York, especially if you are Asian?

 The New York exodus isn’t just the pandemic but the high cost of living, towering taxes, and precarious public safety.
 Its dilemma runs deep within its progressive policies.

 According to Investors, the worst-run cities with “high taxes and spending” are Democrat states.
-As a result, New Yorkers leave for lower tax states like Texas, Florida, Nevada, Arizona at record numbers.
+As a result, New Yorkers leave for lower tax states like Texas, Florida, Nevada, and Arizona at record numbers.
 In short, Republican policies appear to be better for the economy.

 5 Reasons why staying in New York may not be worth it for starting families

 1. Your employment may not be secure

 Small businesses are the backbone of any economy.
 New York’s “progressive business policies” of high taxes and complex regulations make it challenging to thrive.
 Minneapolis, the poster child of progressive laws, is in the same dilemma.

 Also, AI technology has begun taking over jobs in retail sales and marketing.
 Remote work has become an effective alternative.
 Some jobs do not require you to live in the city.

 High-earners in tech and finance left New York

 The unemployment rate decreased slightly in 2021, but jobs continue to struggle.
 Many high earners in tech and finance left, reported CBNC.
 At least one-third of businesses stopped operations, according to NY Post.

 During the 2020 pandemic, states with the lowest unemployment rate were mostly populated by Conservatives like Nebraska, Utah, South Dakota, Kansas, and Texas.

 A.I. has begun taking over jobs in retail sales